 Faulty Cooling Fans – When fans aren’t operating at full strength, your car’s AC will gradually begin blowing hot air.
 The fans can be damaged by road debris.
 The issue may also be related to blown fuses or electrical issues.

-Blocked or Broken Condenser – An A/C system’s condenser re-cools hot refrigerant once it’s been compressed.
+Blocked or Broken Condenser – An auto A/C system’s condenser re-cools hot refrigerant once it’s been compressed.
 The condenser can easily break or become blocked from road debris.
 That means air isn’t cooled as effectively or not at all.

 Compression Issues – The compressor is the main machine of your auto’s air conditioning system.
 If the compressor malfunctions, coolant can’t circulate through the system.
 That means no cool air.
 Lack of use over a long period of time is the most common reason compressors fail.